 - 115th Congress: H.R.4743 – Small Business 7(a) Lending Oversight Reform Act of 2018, June 21, 2018 and Senator James Risch’s Committee Report 115-265

 You need a strategic, cost effective solution to your financing needs and a funding partner you can trust.
+And one who never takes upfront fees.
 Let us put our decades of banking and structuring experience to work for you – contact Speritas Capital Partners about your eligibility for an SBA loan today.

 © 2018 Speritas Capital Partners LLC | All Rights Reserved |